Workload identity federation

 Typically, a software workload (such as an application, service, script, or container-based application) needs an identity in order to authenticate and access resources or communicate with other services.
 When these workloads run on Azure, you can use managed identities and the Azure platform manages the credentials for you.
 For a software workload running outside of Azure, you need to use application credentials (a secret or certificate) to access Azure AD protected resources (such as Azure, Microsoft Graph, Microsoft 365, or third-party resources).
 These credentials pose a security risk and have to be stored securely and rotated regularly.
 You also run the risk of service downtime if the credentials expire.

-You use workload identity federation to configure an Azure AD app registration to trust tokens from an external identity provider (IdP), such as GitHub.
+You use workload identity federation to configure an Azure AD app registration or user-assigned managed identity to trust tokens from an external identity provider (IdP), such as GitHub.
 Once that trust relationship is created, your software workload can exchange trusted tokens from the external IdP for access tokens from Microsoft identity platform.
 Your software workload then uses that access token to access the Azure AD protected resources to which the workload has been granted access.
 This eliminates the maintenance burden of manually managing credentials and eliminates the risk of leaking secrets or having certificates expire.

 Azure AD issued tokens may not be used for federated identity flows.
 The federated identity credentials flow does not support tokens issued by Azure AD.